JonathanLuhunga/BusinessIntelligence/docs/source/usage.rst

 =============================

-.. note:: Now that we have our basic skeleton,
+..
+BI:: Now that we have our basic skeleton,
           let's document the project.
           As you might have guessed from the name, we'll be documenting a basic web crawler.